wndhydrnt/rcmt/docs/run.rst

 Matchers
 --------

-A Run uses Matchers to find the repositories to which it applies Packages.
+A Run uses Matchers to find the repositories to which it applies Actions.

 FileExists
 ^^^^^^^^^^